cfug/dart.cn/src/tools/index.md

   和 `webdev` CLI 使用 dart2js。

 [dartdevc](/tools/dartdevc)
-: The Dart dev compiler, a modular Dart-to-JavaScript compiler.
+<br> The Dart dev compiler, a modular Dart-to-JavaScript compiler.
   IDEs and the `webdev` CLI use dartdevc when running a development server.

 [dartdevc 命令](/tools/dartdevc)